CHILD ACCIDENT ATTORNEY ON BUCKLING A CHILD UP PROPERLY USING A 5-POINT HARNESS CAR SEAT

 - Then, after you finish buckling the straps at the point between the legs, check for the right fit.
 A harness system that is too loose can cause injury in a crash.
 If you can pinch the strap and any of it folds over on itself, it needs tightening.

 All parents want to keep children safe, so use these instructions for securing a 5 point harness.
 In addition, many booster seats have the option of using the harness or the regular seat belt.
 Using the regular seat belt before a child is big enough can result in unnecessary injuries.
 Instructions vary between manufacturers, so read your manual and use the 5 point system as long as possible.
-If you have more questions about child safety issues, contact us.
+If you have questions about bike and car safety tips, kid’s fishing safety tips, or other child safety issues such as when to replace your child’s bike helmet, how to find the right-sized bike for your child or any similar issue, make sure to contact us.